 Mr. Sewell stated: “He was utilizing the cash for gambling at poker online.
 He was paid 37, then 62 then 3 lots of 65.”

 It is a breach of trust.
-It was a relationship and he took advantage of that and milked her for money to money his gambling passion at Zodiac Casino.
+It was a relationship and he took advantage of that and milked her for money to fund his gambling passion for slot machines.

 Tim Hook, for the defense, stated Nash found himself without work prior to Christmas.